roman-milk/roman-milk.github.io/human-android.md

  In the middle of the night Ben sat up in bed, covered in sweat from a dream that seemed so real.

  The contents of the professor's house were up for auction.
 There was no way he could match the bids for the closet contents, which was the only thing of interest to him.
 The entire contents of their closet had gone to an unknown bidder.
-Report_Story #3